Grisham hits grand slam, solo shot, Padres beat Reds 7-5 - WHIZ News

 Nick Castellanos, second in All-Star voting among National League outfielders, hit a three-run homer as part of the Reds’ four-run first inning.

-Osich relieved Reds starter Vladimir Gutierrez (3-3) with one out and the bases full in the fifth, and Grisham lined a 1-2 slider into the right-field seats.
+Osich relieved Reds starter Vladimir Gutierrez (3-3) with one out and the bases full in the fifth.
+Reds manager David Bell said he chose the left-handed Osich especially to face the left-handed hitting Grisham, but it backfired when the Padres center fielder lined a slider into the right-field seats.

+“He put a good swing on a two-strike pitch,” Padres manager Jayce Tingler said.
+“I thought it was in the gap at first, and it kept carrying.”

 Joe Musgrove (5-6) was the winning pitcher, despite allowing five runs and four hits through four innings.